 There are a few different ways to create a network, and some might suit your setup more than others.

-If you want to connect to AbleSet from an iPhone or iPad with a wired connection and without any extra dongles, this is the easiest way.
+If you don't use AbleNet and just want to connect to AbleSet from an iPhone or iPad with a wired connection and without any extra dongles, this is the easiest way.

 First, connect your iPhone or iPad to your Mac via USB.
-Then, open your Sharing preferences and go to "Internet Sharing" in the sidebar:
+If you're using macOS Monterey or older, open your Sharing preferences and go to "Internet Sharing" in the sidebar:

 You can now connect to AbleSet using the .local domain or the remote IP address that is shown in AbleSet's menu bar window.